A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The case of prescribed path: sliding inside a channel

 where $s_{0}$ and $s_{L}$ are the curvilinear coordinates relative to $\Gam$ of the two ends of the rod, which we call \emph{generalized edge coordinates}, and $\Theta$ is the angle between the tangent vector to $\Gam$ and $\E_1$, so that

 Now, following the PoMBC, we write the work rate $P_{\textrm{edge}}$ of the edge loads as

 Using (\ref{init}) to derive the expressions for $\R_{t}$ and $\theta_{t}$ at $s=0,L$ we obtain

-where we used a ``dot'' to denote the time derivative of the generalized coordinates, and $k^{\Gamma}\!$ is the curvature of $\Gam$.
+where we used a ``dot'' to denote the time derivative of the generalized coordinates, and $k$ is the curvature of $\Gam$.
 The coefficients multiplying the \emph{generalized velocities} $\dot{s}_{0}(t)$ and $\dot{s}_{L}(t)$ are the \emph{generalized edge loads} which, by the PoMBC, have to be prescribed.
-Since we suppose that no external edge forces are doing work on the system, we enforce the condition $P_{\textrm{edge}}=0$ by setting such loads equal to zero.
+Since we suppose that no external edge forces are doing work on the system at either of the two ends, we enforce the condition $P_{\textrm{edge}}=0$ by setting such loads equal to zero.